State of Kotlin 2026

 15. Supply Chain Security

 When: Ongoing.
-Monitor dependencies continuously.
+Track dependencies continuously.

 Context: In September 2025, one npm supply-chain campaign targeted 18 popular packages with billions of weekly downloads, with payloads aimed at crypto wallets.
 Separately, the self-propagating "Shai-Hulud" worm compromised hundreds of packages and harvested credentials; Shai-Hulud 2.0 escalated execution to the preinstall phase.
-These incidents primarily impacted JavaScript ecosystems but could affect Kotlin/JS and KMP projects with JS targets.
+These incidents primarily affected JavaScript ecosystems but could affect Kotlin/JS and KMP projects with JS targets.
 No Kotlin-specific incidents reported, but the ecosystem relies on Gradle and Maven Central.
 Qodana used by JetBrains on Kotlin codebase for quality assurance.

 Action: Enable Gradle dependency checksum verification.
 Configure OWASP Dependency Check or GitHub Dependabot.
 Audit build.gradle.kts dependencies in multiplatform projects, especially JS targets.